 - Restoration of the plaster and paint of the auditorium and lobbies.

-In addition to potential sources of income such as grants from the Florida Division of Cultural Affairs and the Florida Division of Historical Resources, and in addition to a $2.50 restoration fee on all ticket sales, the City of Jacksonville has committed to a $1 million per year matching grant for a 5 year period, so every gift to the Centennial Campaign is matched and doubled.
+In addition to potential sources of income such as grants from the Florida Division of Cultural Affairs and the Florida Division of Historical Resources, and in addition to a $4.50 restoration fee on all ticket sales, the City of Jacksonville has committed to a $1 million per year matching grant for five years, so every gift to the Centennial Campaign is matched and doubled.

-Showing your support of the Centennial Campaign will make the Florida Theatre an even better place for the artists and audiences, and shows that you care about placing the arts, culture, entertainment and historic preservation at the center of the civic life of Jacksonville.
+Showing your support of the Centennial Campaign will make the Florida Theatre an even better place for the artists and audiences and shows that you care about placing the arts, culture, entertainment, and historic preservation at the center of the civic life in Jacksonville.

 For more information about how you can support the Centennial Campaign, contact the Florida Theatre’s President, Numa Saisselin, at 904-562-5989, or the Florida Theatre’s Development Director, Michelle Adams, at 904-562-5973.